homanchou/xr/book/03-Starting-the-Project.md

 Remember this command.
 You'll be using it a lot and I may not always spell it out.
 I'll just say, start your server and try something in your browser.

-If you're on linux you may also get an error about needing `inotify-tools`, in which case follow the links to install that for live-reload.
+If you're on linux or (windows subsystem for linux) you may also get an error about needing `inotify-tools`, in which case follow the links in the error message to install that for live-reload.

 ## Creating Rooms